 The Pharmacy Assistant diploma program is designed to prepare you for an entry-level position in a Community/Retail Pharmacy, Manufacturing Facility or Long-Term Care pharmacy.
 Throughout your Pharmacy Assistant courses, you will learn the history of pharmacy, legislation and health care systems; roles of the pharmacist, technician and assistant; the various pharmacy organizations in the province, and ethical standards.
-Understanding dispensary, medical and pharmaceutical terminology, prescription interpretation and the abbreviations, introduction to various dosage forms, the various therapeutic classifications of drugs is part of the program.
+Understanding dispensary, medical and pharmaceutical terminology, prescription interpretation and the abbreviations, introduction to various dosage forms, and the various therapeutic classifications of drugs is part of the program.
 Other Pharmacy Assistant courses are Pharmacy Calculations, Introduction to Human Anatomy and Physiology, Pharmacology, and Pharmacy Compounding.
 You will have a specific course related to the Community Practice.

-You will receive hands on training on operation and maintenance of the pharmacy software “PharmaClik”, entering prescriptions and printing labels, maintaining patient’s profile, drug search, doctor search, special instructions, third party billing and inventory management.
+You will receive hands on training on operation and maintenance of the pharmacy software “Kroll”, entering prescriptions and printing labels, maintaining patient’s profile, drug search, doctor search, special instructions, third party billing and inventory management.
 A well-equipped pharmacy lab provides students with hands on experience dispensing medications and compounding pharmaceuticals.
 Professionalism and communication skills include verbal and written communication skills, customer service, dealing with professional, peers and dispensary staff; problem solving techniques, handling complaints, and confidentiality.

 This diploma program with the combination in-class learning, in-lab, hands on practical experience and co-op placement ensures you graduate with confidence in yourself and in your theoretical and practical skills.

 Pharmacy Assistant Practical Placements

 Algonquin Careers Academy has an excellent working relationship with various members of the medical industry.
 During the last 4 weeks of the program the Pharmacy Assistant program students will supplement their in-class training with an “on the job” placement arranged by Algonquin Careers Academy.
 The placement provides an opportunity to apply the lessons learned in the classroom, gain confidence, and open doors to future employment.
 Successful completion of the 150 hours of supervised placement is required for graduation.

 Pharmacy Assistant Program Career Opportunities